LinsongGuo/recursive-interrupt/uintr/README.md

 The program can be used to test the recursion execution of uintr handlers.
 The program sends multiple user interrupts to itself.
-The uintr handler in the program takes a long time to run.
+The uintr handler in the program takes a long time (`while` for about 50ms) to run.
-If one uintr handler is running, the following user interrupts are blocked.
+If one uintr handler invocation is running, the following user interrupts are blocked.
 Therefore, the recursive execution is disabled in default.

 To resolve this issue, we can call `_stui()` manually in the uintr handler to unblock the following user interrupts.
-In this way, the uintr handlers can be executed recursively.
+In this way, the uintr handler invocations can be executed recursively.

 To test the effectiveness of manual unblock, there are two modes to run the program: one without `_stui()`, the other with `_stui()`.